MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/overview.md

 ---
 title: PlayFab Engagement Overview
 author: shikha-tarware
-description: An overview of PlayFab Data offerings and features. ms.author: shtarwar ms.date: 05/04/2020 ms.topic: overview
+description: Learn about an overview of PlayFab features.
+PlayFab Engagement is a set of tools to engage your player community and keeping them coming back for more. ms.author: shtarwar ms.date: 05/04/2020 ms.topic: overview